Awesome Ideas for Summer Barkada Trips

-Summer is not the time to be lazing around, it’s the time to explore the country with your barkada!
+Summer is not the time to laze around; it’s the time to explore the country with your barkada!
 Summer is hot, so chill out with your tropa!
 Here are 10 excellent ideas for your summer barkada trip:

 1. Dance, eat, and make friends in Liliw, Laguna

-Come to Liliw, Laguna this summer and come celebrate Liliw’s Gat Tayaw Festival, or more popularly known as the Tsinelas Festival.
+Come to Liliw, Laguna, this summer and celebrate Liliw’s Gat Tayaw Festival, more popular as the Tsinelas Festival.
 Witness the locals’ creative twists to the pair of tsinelas we all know, and see how they transform these ordinary objects into costumes, ornaments, and even floats!
-Oh, and did I mention that there’s food stalls everywhere too?
+Oh, and did I mention that there are food stalls everywhere too?

-There aren’t any announcements for this year’s Tsinelas festival schedule of events yet, but it’s most likely to occur this April.
+There aren’t any announcements for this year’s Tsinelas festival schedule yet, but it’s most likely to occur this April.
 Make sure to keep an eye out for that.

 2. Test your hiking skills at Mt.
 Pulag

 Tired of walking?
-Why not go hiking, for a change?
+Why not go hiking for a change?
 Come to Mt.
-Pulag this summer with your friends, and trek the third highest mountain in the Philippines.
-When you reach the top, you’ll probably just see clouds and dots of trees and rocks below, but the view above isn’t what matters, really.
+Pulag this summer with your friends, and trek the third-highest mountain in the Philippines.
+When you reach the top, you’ll probably just see clouds and dots of trees and rocks below, but the view above isn’t what matters.
 It’s the climb.
 (But, who are you kidding?
-The peak is probably going to be the best spot to take a groufie!)
+The peak will probably be the best spot to take a groufie!)

 3. Shoot paint at your wacky friends in Global Gutz Paintball